 Adult ADHD MeetUp Group.
 A small group of men and women who have ADHD or ADD.
 They hear expert speakers, share emotional support, and laugh and have a good time.
 They meet the fourth Wednesday of every month from 7pm-9pm at St Matthew in the New Life Center, Room 208.
 Call a leader of the group at 803-517-9026 Mon-Fri 9-5. http://www.meetup.com/Charlotte-Adult-ADD-Meetup-Group/ (updated 04/10/2014) [report error]

 Charlotte Area Homeschool Club.
-A group for homeschoolers and unschoolers in our area who gather to have fun, tell stories, and whatever else their children might be interested in.
-For details and to enroll, visit their website on MeetUp.
-No phone contacts are available for this group. http://www.meetup.com/Charlotte-Area-Homeschool-Club/ (updated 04/11/2014 using incomplete data*) [report error]
+A homegrown Christian group for homeschoolers and unschoolers in our area who gather to have fun, tell stories, and whatever else their children might be interested in.
+For details about their varied activities or to enroll, visit their website on MeetUp.
+No phone contacts are available for this group. http://www.meetup.com/Charlotte-Area-Homeschool-Club/ (updated 04/26/2014) [report error]

 CHEA - Charlotte Home Educators Association.
 CHEA has multiple groups around Charlotte and surrounding counties for parents who are educating, or who are considering educating, their children at home.
 Please check the website for important details.
 No phone contacts are available for this group. http://www.cheaonline.com/ (updated 04/10/2014 using incomplete data*) [report error]